-If the company doesn’t have the money to back the project development process or if they don’t have the required or recommended personnel to finish the job, they are never going to complete the project in time or even after the deadline.
+Suppose the company doesn’t have the money to back the project development process or doesn’t have the required or recommended personnel to finish the job.
+In that case, they will never complete the project in time or even after the deadline.

-That’s why even when you are rooting or proposing a change request, you need to make sure that you have the right amount of resources to complete the change management process, otherwise, you’re just shouting in the wind with no outcome.
+That’s why even when you are rooting or proposing a change request, you need to ensure that you have the right resources to complete the change management process; otherwise, you’re just shouting in the wind with no outcome.

-To measure your resource pool, you first need to make sure that you know about all of the resources that are needed for your change management process.
-When you narrow that down, then you can check the resource pool for those resources, and if they are available, you will be victorious.
+To measure your resource pool, you first need to make sure you know about all the resources needed for your change management process.
+When you narrow that down, you can check the resource pool for those resources; if they are available, you will be victorious.

-One thing you need to make sure in the very start of the change management process is to get to know the person that raised the change request in front of the board in the first place.
+Moving on with the concept of management of change, you need to ensure at the start of the process is to know the person who raised the change request in the first place.

 You need to do this because in the future it gets very hard to pinpoint the person who initiated the request because of the mayhem everywhere.

 This person is extremely valuable for you because they are the ones with the evidence to support the change request process which they have to submit to the board as quickly as possible so that the change request can be accepted as soon as possible and the work can begin.

 What is going to be the outcome of the change that you are trying to get implemented in the whole scenario?

 Let’s say that you are working on a software development process and you are trying to add a new feature to the software.